MicrosoftDocs/visualstudio-docs/docs/python/cpp-and-python.md

 Modules written in C++ (or C) are commonly used to extend the capabilities of a Python interpreter as well as to enable access to low-level operating system capabilities.
 There are three primary types of modules:

 - Accelerator modules: because Python is an interpreted language, certain pieces of code can be written in C++ for higher performance.
-- Wrapper modules: expose existing C/C++ interfaces to Python code or expose a more “Pythonic” API that makes use of Python language features to make the API easier to use.
+- Wrapper modules: expose existing C/C++ interfaces to Python code or expose a more "Pythonic" API that makes use of Python language features to make the API easier to use.
 - Low-level system access modules: created to access lower-level features of the CPython runtime, the operating system, or the underlying hardware.

 This topic walks through building a C++ extension module for CPython that computes a hyperbolic tangent and calls it from Python code.
 To demonstrate the performance difference, you'll create and test the routine first in Python.